Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for NFL, MLB, Cowboys vs. Eagles betting on Thursday

 New bet365 users can claim $300 in bonus bets with the bet365 bonus code CBSBET365, with a first wager of $5 or more on Eagles vs. Cowboys and other Week 1 NFL games

-The latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more, which can be unlocked by betting on the 2025 NFL Kickoff Game between the Philadelphia Eagles and Dallas Cowboys on Thursday night.
-Philadelphia enters the season as the defending Super Bowl champions, while Dallas had its three-year postseason streak snapped last year.
-There are also five MLB games beginning after 6:30 p.m.
-ET, along with three WNBA games and the US Open women's semifinals.
+Week 1 of the NFL season kicks off with Dallas Cowboys vs. Philadelphia Eagles on Thursday, providing fans the perfect opportunity to use the latest bet365 bonus code CBSBET365, which gives new users $300 in bonus bets after placing a first wager of $5 or more.
+According to the latest NFL odds at bet365, Philadelphia is listed as an eight-point favorite, while the over/under for total points scored is 48.5.
+The Eagles have won 11 straight at home, while the Cowboys are 14-6 in their past 20 games against an opponent from the NFC East.
 Click here to get the newest bet365 bonus code and take advantage of one of the best sportsbook promos:

 How to claim the bet365 bonus code